PyxAI/UniqueAssembler/README.md

-A project for school, where I built an Assembler from scratch.
+A university project, where I built an Assembler from scratch.

 The assembler would take as input a text file which lists commands similar to assembly leanguage.